pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

 2. associates `marker` in the `board`, and
 3. returns `false` otherwise.

+That means: when change comes, bad things will happen...

-Guessing is not a job for developers.
+Guessing the dark future is not a job for developers.
 It is impossible to know what will be the reason that will make that function to change.
-It could be because `is-valid?` will take the `board` as an argument; or that `board` will become a `record` and `assoc` will not work anymore; or that `false` will be `true`.
+It could be because `is-valid?` will change its logic; or that `board` will become a `record` and `assoc` will not work anymore; or that `false` will be `true`.

 These guesses can go on forever.
-So, instead of trying to predict the future, we would ideally organize things in a way that makes changes easier when they happen.
-That is when the design principles come in: they are guidelines that help us be ready for changes.
+So, instead of trying to predict the future, we would ideally organize things in a way that makes it easier to make changes.
+That is when the design principles come in handy: they are guidelines that help us be ready for changes.

 ## How much is one?